 The subject property is adjacent to E Jory Street, west of E Crestview Drive, and north of Highway 99W.
 Both E Jory Street and E Crestview Drive are newly built as part of Phase 1 of the Crestview Crossing PUD/CUP (PUD18-0001 / CUP18-0004).
 E Crestview Drive is classified as a major collector under the jurisdiction of the City of Newberg.
-E Jory Street is classified as a minor collector under the jurisdiction of the City of Newberg.
-Highway 99W is identified as a major arterial and under the jurisdiction of the Oregon Department of Transportation.
+E Jory Street is classified as a major arterial and under the jurisdiction of the Oregon Department of Transportation.